devrsi0n/awesome-apple-notes/README.md

 - [ProNotes](https://www.pronotes.app) - ProNotes is an Apple Notes extension that makes your favourite note-taking app even more enjoyable to use.
 - [NotesCmdr](https://smallest.app/notescmdr/) - Supercharge Apple Notes with Slash Commands, Templates and Markdown
 - [Raycast/apple-notes](https://www.raycast.com/raycast/apple-notes) - Search for and create Apple Notes directly within Raycast.

+## AI

+- [NotesOllama](https://smallest.app/notesollama/) - Use Ollama to talk to local LLMs in Apple Notes.

 ## Shiny features